keptn-contrib/job-executor-service/README.md

 |    0.14.x     |                               keptncontrib/job-executor-service:0.2.1                                |       v2       |
 |    0.15.x     |                               keptncontrib/job-executor-service:0.2.2                                |       v2       |

+**Please Note**:
-Please note: Newer Keptn versions might be compatible, but compatibility has not been verified at the time of the release.
+- Newer Keptn versions might be compatible, but compatibility has not been verified at the time of the release.

-**Note**: If you are installing JES in the same namespace as Keptn, versions compatible with Keptn 0.14.x and newer will not be backward compatible due to a change in NATS cluster name
+- If you are installing JES in the same namespace as Keptn, versions compatible with Keptn 0.14.x and newer will not be backward compatible due to a change in NATS cluster name
 (see https://github.com/keptn/keptn/releases/tag/0.14.1 for more info about the breaking change).
+- The JES version 0.2.2 is currently not compatible with Keptn 0.16.0

 **Warning**: We are aware that there might be a problem when trying to install Job-Executor-Service in the same namespace as Keptn 0.14.x.
 For now, we advise to install Job-Executor-Service in a separate namespace, and set `remoteControlPlane.api.hostname`, `remoteControlPlane.api.token`, ... as detailed in the